Release Your Voice is a 20-week, in-depth training program. Enrollment is now open for the 2021 cohort.

 There can be a variety of different sensations connected to muscle tension in your throat.
 You may feel habitual tightness, clenching, a block, like it’s hard to swallow, or like it’s an effort and you have to push to get sound out.
 You may also feel tension in your jaw and cheeks, or in your shoulders and the back of your neck.
 If you find yourself feeling vocally fatigued at the end of the day or refraining from using your voice as much as you’d like to, chances are you’re experiencing some muscle tension issues.

 If you experience a sudden change of voice - either total voice loss or onset of hoarseness - then it is imperative that you make an appointment with an otolaryngologist (ENT).
-Two good resources for finding a clinician near you in the United States are: the Johns Hopkins database and the UIowa voice team locator.
-We are also compiling our own database of recommended clinicians from around the globe here at Voice Body Connection, which will become an additional resource for you!
+A good resource for finding a clinician near you in the United States is the Johns Hopkins database.

 Would you recommend I go to a specialist?
 Do you have any recommendations?

 If you have experienced a sudden change of voice - either total voice loss or onset of hoarseness - then it is imperative that you make an appointment with an otolaryngologist (ENT).
-Two good resources for finding a clinician near you in the United States are: the Johns Hopkins database and the UIowa voice team locator.
-We are also compiling our own database of recommended clinicians from around the globe here at Voice Body Connection, which will become an additional resource for you!
+A good resource for finding a clinician near you in the United States is the Johns Hopkins database.

-If you are experiencing clinical voice issues, you must see a laryngologist and/or speech therapist (SLP) before enrolling in this course.
+If you are experiencing clinical voice issues, we recommend that you see a laryngologist and/or speech therapist (SLP) before enrolling in this course.